planetarium/NCRFPs/README.md

 - Teams may be rewarded retroactively for their efforts and without the need for an application.
 This will be purely based on historical results and community impact.
 - Teams actively apply via this program in order to get paid as they work, on a milestone-by-milestone basis.

+# Grant Offer

+We award grants for incentivize team to develop the Nine Chronicles ecosystem.
+We offer a mixture of NCG and fiat currency depending on the project’s needs.

+# Criteria

+The following is our list of criteria for assessing teams to fund.

+- Ideal length: 3 months.
+    - Best to structure the work as 1 month = 1 milestone.
+- Open source license preferred
+    - e.g. Apache 2, MIT, GPLv3.
+- Teams shouldn’t look to cover all of their development costs with a grant.
+- Teams should indicate why they are interested in supporting the Nine Chronicles Ecosystem and indicate why their team is a good fit.

+# **How to apply**

+- Fill in the application form below with all the necessary details.
+- One question in the application form requires creating a Google Document (or similar) that includes the following information:
+    - Tell us a bit about your project goals, motivations, needs, challenges, and any other information you feel is pertinent for us to know.
+    - Include a roadmap that details the software specification over a number of milestones.
+    - Here is a template for the document: [link](https://www.notion.so/278bedc0e25b4d549f876586f7bfe0ae?pvs=21).
+- Once we’ve had a chance to review your application we will respond with any necessary changes.
+- Completed proposals will be reviewed at the next committee meeting and then we will let teams know if they have been successful with their application.
+You'll hear back from someone on the Ecosystem Support team very soon!

+We only collect the following information submitted and will not use or share for any purposes other than evaluation.

+# Application Form

+To apply, please see the following application form (also available at this [link](https://docs.google.com/forms/d/e/1FAIpQLSf-6EXf4EkLRPHc5a2UutAHhS_pN4IpYAZyUnJeP7Xe4_TzvQ/viewform)).